codeface-io/SwiftObserver/README.md

 }
 ```

 The observations in which an *observable* is involved stop automatically when the *observable* dies, so it doesn't need to do anything in `deinit`.
-But it can always stop all its observations via `stopObservations()`.
+But it can always stop all its observations via `observable.stopObservations()`.

 Forgetting some observations wouldn't waste significant memory.
 But you should understand, control and express the mechanics of your code to a degree that prevents systemic leaks.